slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On management and delegation

 <!--
-- reward system. culture is influenced by structure. give to the right person
++ elonmusk@x -- The final step of @DOGE is to delete itself
++ elonmusk@x -- Threat to democracy?
+Nope, threat to BUREAUCRACY!!!
++ kunalb11@x -- Introverts who hate managing people may be first to automate most things with AI.

 - as estruturas funcionam qd ha coesao
-- Ideas are welcomed, execution is worshiped
 - good managers shield their team from all the noise coming from above and give them a calm environment to work in.
 Bad managers amplify the noise and make the team feel every silly whim of upper management.
--->
+- Ideas are welcomed, execution is worshiped
+- reward system. culture is influenced by structure. give to the right person -->

+> *"The oldest and largest organisation in the world has only 4 layers of management, that’s the Catholic church."  -- Steve Jobs*

 > *"Don’t postpone to tomorrow what other people can do for you today."
 -- Warren Buffett*